Khanos/southern-code-challenge/README.md

   -H 'sec-ch-ua-mobile: ?0' \
   -H 'sec-ch-ua-platform: "macOS"'
 ```

+You can find the rest of api endpoints on `src/server/index.ts`

 ## Personal Checklist
 - [x] Create a private GitHub repository for the project.